Catholic Church and abortion: Discussions about possible justifying circumstances

 A letter published in The Medical Record in 1895 spoke disapprovingly of the Jesuit priest Augustine Lehmkuhl, who considered craniotomy lawful when used to save the mother's life.
 The origin of the report was an article in a German medical journal denounced as false in the American Ecclesiastical Review of the same year, which said that while Lehmkuhl had at an earlier stage of discussion admitted doubts and advanced tentative ideas, he had later adopted a view in full accord with the negative decision pronounced in 1884 and 1889 by the Sacred Penitentiary, which in 1869 had refrained from making a pronouncement.
 According to Mackler, Lehmkuhl had accepted as a defensible theory the licitness of removing even an animated fetus from the womb as not necessarily killing it, but had rejected direct attacks on the fetus such as craniotomy.

 Craniotomy was thus prohibited in 1884 and again in 1889.
 In 1895 the Holy See excluded the inducing of non-viable premature birth and in 1889 established the principle that any direct killing of either fetus or mother is wrong; in 1902 it ruled out the direct removal of an ectopic embryo to save the mother's life, but did not forbid the removal of the infected fallopian tube, thus causing an indirect abortion.(see below).

 In 1930 Pope Pius XI ruled out what he called "the direct murder of the innocent" as a means of saving the mother.
 The Second Vatican Council declared: "Life must be protected with the utmost care from the moment of conception: abortion and infanticide are abominable crimes".

 Church doctrine

 Procured abortion

 The Catholic Church teaches that procured abortion is a mortal sin against the Fifth Commandment ("Thou shalt not kill").
 The church teaches that procured abortion is an intrinsic evil and a crime against human life, dignity, and freedom because it is the murder (direct intentional killing) of a human being (unborn person).
-The church also teaches that procured abortion cannot be justified, legalized, participated or cooperated in, or procured - partially or fully - by any means, for any reason, or under any circumstance.
+The church also teaches that procured abortion cannot be justified, legalized, participated or cooperated in, or procured -- partially or fully -- by any means, for any reason, or under any circumstance.
 The church further teaches that there is no right to procured abortion.
-Under the 1983 Code of Canon Law canons for "crimes against human life, dignity, and freedom," can.
-1398 states that procured abortion incurs a latae sententiae excommunication.
+Under the 1983 Code of Canon Law, the law advocates for "crimes against human life, dignity, and freedom."
+Can.
+1397 §2 states: "A person who actually procures an abortion incurs a latae sententiae excommunication".
+Before the apostolic constitution Pascite gregem Dei, issued by Pope Francis on 1 June 2021, which reforms Book VI of the 1983 Code of Canon Law, the content related to this topic was contained in canon 1398.